AdobeDocs/workfront.en/help/agile/work-in-an-agile-environment/move-an-agile-story.md

  <li value="2">Click the iteration heading at the top of the page.</li>
  <li value="3">On the <span class="bold">Stories</span> tab, select the stories that you want to move.</li>
  <li value="4"> <p>Click <span class="bold">More</span>&nbsp;> <span class="bold">Move to</span>.</p> <p>The <span class="bold">Move Story</span>&nbsp;dialog box is displayed.</p> <p> <img src="assets/iteration-story-move-350x143.png" alt="" style="width: 350;height: 143;"> </p> </li>
- <li value="5"> <p>Select <span class="bold">Another Iteration</span>,&nbsp;then in the drop-down menu, select the iteration where you want to move the story.</p> <note type="note">
-   The work item Planned Start Date and Planned Completion Date are affected by a setting on the Edit Team page.
-For information, see the section
-   <a href="../../agile/get-started-with-agile-in-workfront/configure-scrum.md#configur5" class="MCXref xref">Configure how dates are applied when adding work items to an iteration</a> in the article
+ <li value="5"> <p>Select <span class="bold">Another Iteration</span>,&nbsp;then in the drop-down menu, select the iteration where you want to move the story.</p> Note: The work item Planned Start Date and Planned Completion Date are affected by a setting on the Edit Team page.
+For information, see the section Configure how dates are applied when adding work items to an iteration in the article Configure Scrum. </li>
-   <a href="../../agile/get-started-with-agile-in-workfront/configure-scrum.md" class="MCXref xref">Configure Scrum</a>.
-  </note> </li>
  <li value="6"> <p>Click <span class="bold">Move Story</span>.</p> </li>
 </ol>